secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-plays-cicd/playbook-premium-to-ultimate/index.html.md

 **Metric:** Opportunity Stage 1 - Discovery

+**Meeting 3** - **help them see the value**
+{: .alert .alert-gitlab-purple}

-1. **Meeting 3** - purpose is to use the provided template and assess opportunity and show how GL Secure compares for more predictable costs.
-DO NOT lose site of the fact that our greatest differentiator is our all-in-one approach that provides all type sof security scans integrated into a united UI for both dev and sec. **Be sure to include the value of this benefit along with tool costs.**
+Use the provided ROI framework slide to help the customer identify all of his obvious costs, now and most importantly, into the future.
+Show how GitLab can provide predictable costs as they scale.
+DO NOT lose site of the fact that our greatest differentiator is our all-in-one approach that provides all types of security scans integrated into a united UI for both dev and sec. **Be sure to include the value of this benefit along with tool costs.**

    * [Security CISO deck](https://docs.google.com/presentation/d/1toM1YIkIjLAmXMPPT3XCS-tryA8pKef6wnGe-DDp148/edit?usp=sharing) (includes ROI framework slide)
-   * **IF** a more detailed ROI is if needed, consider one from [Darwin Sanoy[(https://docs.google.com/spreadsheets/d/1wVghmLv3E_IKs7rz-quc6jtjZW0p-u3h4iSaDqmm1Nc/edit?usp=sharing) or from [Cherry Han](link).
-Please provide feedback to help us tune these models in [this issue](link).
+   * **IF** a more detailed ROI is if needed, consider one from [Darwin Sanoy](https://docs.google.com/spreadsheets/d/1wVghmLv3E_IKs7rz-quc6jtjZW0p-u3h4iSaDqmm1Nc/edit?usp=sharing) or from [Cherry Han](link).
+Please provide feedback to help us tune these models in [this issue](https://gitlab.com/gitlab-com/marketing/strategic-marketing/product-marketing/-/issues/5096).
    * Ask for POV to prove value unique to this customer.
    * Move to POV agreement steps.